 Bargara has a beachy village vibe with some great little cafes, bars and small shops but is also now serviced by 2 good sized supermarkets, a bakery and bottle store.
 It’s very easy to set yourself up here and self cater for a longer stay.
 If that’s your preferred style the majority of the accommodation is well set up for it too.

 If you’re camping or caravanning there are several parks in the area and we can personally recommend the Bargara Beach Caravan Park at the northern end of the beach.
-They are very popular during the mild winter with the grey nomads so if you want a caravan site get your booking in early.
+They are very popular especially during the mild winter season so if you want a caravan site get your booking in early.

 Bundaberg Rum Distillery

 Bundaberg is a sugar cane town, it’s a major crop and the mill provides a substantial amount of work for the region.
-A by-product of sugar production is mollasses and it was the troubling issue of what to do with the excess of mollasses that inspired 15 enterprising locals to come up with the idea of a rum distillery in 1888.
-The rest as they say is history and despite a few set backs over the years it’s bigger and more successful today than it’s ever been.
+A by-product of sugar production is molasses and it was the troubling issue of what to do with the excess of molasses that inspired 15 enterprising locals to come up with the idea of a rum distillery in 1888.
+The rest, as they say, is history and despite a few setbacks over the years, it’s bigger and more successful today than it’s ever been.

 The Bundaberg Distillery is at Hills St, Bundaberg East QLD 4670 and you can learn more about visitor experiences, the museum and tastings on the official site.

 Snorkelling of Barolin Rocks